Tag Archive for: horse in work

 We would love to welcome you to our FeedXL Horse Nutrition Facebook Group.
 Ask questions and have them answered by PhD and Masters qualified equine nutritionists and spend time with like-minded horse owners.
 It’s free!

-3. Give your electrolyte paste as late as possible (and if your horse has had a good drink, it is OK to give it right before you head out again) because the last thing you want to do is give your horse a paste that then stops them eating!
+Give your electrolyte paste as late as possible (and if your horse has had a good drink, it is OK to give it right before you head out again) because the last thing you want to do is give your horse a paste that then stops them eating.

-Tarsha and I discuss this a lot more during the Masterclass starting at time stamp 52minutes, 50 seconds.
+Tarsha discusses this further during the Masterclass starting at time stamp 52minutes, 50 seconds.

 Do you have a question or comment?
 Do you need help with feeding?